-Las Vegas police evacuate mall after reports of an armed man
+Las Vegas police search mall after reports of masked gunman

-(CNN)Las Vegas police evacuated The Boulevard shopping mall after reports of an armed man, but later said no person was located with a gun and the reports appear unfounded.
+(CNN)Las Vegas police searched The Boulevard shopping mall Thursday night after reports of a masked person carrying a long gun prompted an evacuation.

-Police cars with flashing lights and emergency vehicles waited outside the mall Thursday night.
+Deputy Chief Chris Jones said a video was obtained showing the armed person.
+Police evacuated the mall and conducted three searches, but could not locate the person, he said.
+No shots were fired and no one was injured.

 Boulevard mall manager Timo Kuusela said the incident started after reports that a man possibly carrying an assault weapon was spotted in the mall.